 FACTBOX-What we know about the coronavirus spreading in China and beyond

-An outbreak of a new coronavirus that began in the central Chinese city of Wuhan has killed 17 and infected nearly 600 people globally.
-Global health authorities fear the transmission rate will accelerate as hundreds of millions of Chinese travel at home and abroad during the week-long Lunar New Year holiday that begins on Saturday.
+An outbreak of a new coronavirus that began in the central Chinese city of Wuhan has killed 17 and infected nearly 650 people globally.
+Health authorities fear the transmission rate will accelerate as hundreds of millions of Chinese travel at home and abroad during the week-long Lunar New Year holiday that begins on Saturday.

-Here is what we know so far: * China's National Health Commission confirmed 571 cases and 17 deaths at the end of Jan 22.
+The virus has caused alarm because it is still too early to know just how dangerous it is and how easily it spreads between people.
+Because it is new, humans have not been able to build an immunity to it.
+Here is what we know so far:

+* Chinese state television reported on Thursday there were 634 cases in China.
+Authorities have confirmed 17 deaths. * The previously unknown strain is believed to have emerged late last year from illegally traded wildlife at an animal market in Wuhan.

-* There is no vaccine for the new virus, which China says is mutating.
-It says there is evidence ofrespiratory transmission. * Preliminary research suggests the virus was passed to humans from snakes, but Chinese government medical adviser Zhong Nanshan has also identified badgers and rats as possible sources.
+* Symptoms include fever, cough and difficulty breathing. * China says the virus is mutating.
+It says there is evidence of respiratory transmission.

+* Three research teams are to start work on developing potential vaccines, the Coalition for Epidemic Preparedness Innovations said.
+The plan is to have at least one potential vaccine in clinical trials by June. * Preliminary research suggests the virus was passed to humans from snakes, but Chinese government medical adviser Zhong Nanshan has also identified badgers and rats as possible sources.
-* The previously unknown strain is believed to have emerged late last year from illegally traded wildlife at an animal market in Wuhan. * Wuhan, a city of 11 million people, is on lockdown, with urban transport networks shut and outgoing flights suspended.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)